kshedden/Statsmodels-MixedLM/README.md

 random effects model, variance components model.

-__Alternatives and related approaches:__ Here we focus on using mixed linear models to capture dependencies among data values.
-Other approaches include generalized least squares (GLS), generalized estimating equations (GEE), fixed effects regression, and marginal regression.
+__Alternatives and related approaches:__ Here we focus on using mixed linear models to capture structural trends and statistical dependencies among data values.
+Other approaches with related goals include generalized least squares (GLS), generalized estimating equations (GEE), fixed effects regression, and marginal regression.

 __Nonlinear mixed models:__ Here we only consider linear mixed models.
 Generalized linear and non-linear mixed effects models also exist, but